Loading...

 Excluding loss-makers:

-The OECD's position (¶3.65): "A loss-making uncontrolled transaction should trigger further investigation to establish whether or not it can be a comparable"—not automatic rejection.
+: "Generally speaking, a loss-making uncontrolled transaction should trigger further investigation in order to establish whether or not it can be a comparable"—not automatic rejection.

 Including inappropriate loss-makers can: